Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Vibhoor Singhal

-Now if I basically dig a little deeper into them, these are completely, these two represent completely different spectrum of applications and uses for enterprises.
-One is about the latest new development, technology development, which is still in very nascent stages and enterprises are still not sure about how they can use that to maximize the benefit.
+Now if I basically dig a little deeper into them, these are completely — these two represent completely different spectrum of applications and users for enterprises.
+One is about the latest new development — technology development, which is still in very nascent stages and enterprises are still not sure about how they can use that to maximize the benefit.
 And the other is all about legacy modernization.
-So in terms of the capabilities that we have in Tata Communications, do you believe the current setup that you have in terms of the sales engine or the delivery capabilities?

-We have enough resources at our disposal to be able to capture both ends of the spectrum.
-And a related question, where do you see the overlap in these two things with the industry system integrators, the likes of the TCSS and the smaller IT services companies, would there be a competition that you see with them?
-And how does that impact our growth prospect that we’re talking about over the next, let’s say three to five years?
-Kind of a journey.
-Post that.
-I’ll have a follow up question for Sudha, please.
+So in terms of the capabilities that we have in Tata Communications, do you believe the current setup that you have in terms of the sales engine or the delivery capabilities, we have enough resources at our disposal to be able to capture both ends of the spectrum?
+And a related question, where do you see the overlap in these two things with the industry system integrators, the likes of the TCS and the smaller IT services companies?
+Would there be a competition that you see with them?
+And how does that impact our growth prospect that we’re talking about over the next, let’s say, 3 to 5 years kind of a journey?
+Post that, I’ll have a follow-up question for Siddhartha, please.

 Fantastic question.
 And I’m excited to talk about it because I firmly believe in it.
 First and foremost, we have the GTM.
-We serve 300 of the global fortune finder companies.
-And if you look at India, we serve all the ET finder companies, pretty much everybody.
-So one, we have the gtm and you heard me say that we have the best NPS.
-We have 83% NPS globally and in India we have 91%, almost 95% NPS.
-So the customers trust Tata Communications to provide this important solution.
-Let me talk about the first one which is the backend being digitized.
+We serve 300 of the global Fortune 500 companies.
+And if you look at India, we serve all the ET 500 companies, pretty much everybody.
+So one, we have the GTM.
+And you heard me say that we have the best NPS, right?
+We have 83% NPS globally.
+And in India, we have 91% — almost 95% NPS.
+The customers trust Tata Communications to provide this important solution.
+Let me talk about the first one, which is the back end being digitized.
 So what do you need for a factory or a supply chain or a warehouse to get digitized?

-First and foremost, they need to be connected.
-So we have a managed wi fi solution which can really drive full digitization, seamless Connectivity without any dark spots in big factories and warehouses.
-We also have an integration between the managed WI FI and wan.
+The first and foremost, they need to be connected.
+So we have a managed Wi-Fi solution, which can really drive full digitization, seamless connectivity without any dark spots in big factories and warehouses.
+We also have an integration between the managed Wi-Fi and WAN.
 It’s just not about traffic within the factory, but it’s about how they connect to external world as well.
-So that’s the first fundamental backbone and we have that solution.
+So that’s the first fundamental backbone, and we have that solution.

-Our threat span platform brings all of that together.
+Our ThreadSpan platform brings all of that together.
 So a CIO can confidently look at not only the IT security, but what is called the OT security, which is basically the factory environment and stuff like that.
-On top of it we have a managed services offering which can make these factories and warehouses easy to consume.
-All this technology.
-I am really excited to see that the end to end portfolio we have should address the back end digitization problem I talked about.
+On top of it, we have a managed services offering, which can make these factories and warehouses easy to consume all this technology.
+I’m really excited to see that the end-to-end portfolio we have should address the back-end digitization problem I talked about.

 Now let me shift to the AI story.

-I think if you look at true enterprise AI roi, it’s going to come from AI agents working with enterprise data.
-If you work with Internet data you get a little bit of benefit.
-But if you take a bank for example, the biggest ROI for a bank is going to come from an AI agent distribute loans.
-If you talk about an AI agent deciding how to distribute loan, one, you need to make sure that the AI agent is working in all the branches, which is the inferencing part.
+I think if you look at true enterprise AI ROI, it’s going to come from AI agents working with enterprise data.
+If you work with Internet data, you get a little bit of benefit.
+But if you take a bank, for example, the biggest ROI for a bank is going to come from an AI agent distribute loans, right?
+And if you talk about an AI agent deciding how to distribute loan, one, you need to make sure that the AI agent is working in all the branches, which is the inferencing part.
 They’re getting trained on enterprise data in the central part.

-And to make that happen you need multiple things.
+And to make that happen, you need multiple things.
 One, you first need an AI agent platform.
 We have that on Commotion.
-You need to make sure that the east west traffic which is training happening centrally, inferencing happening on edge is going to need a lot of traffic with predictable speed.
+You need to make sure that the east-west traffic, which is training happening centrally, inferencing happening on edge is going to need a lot of traffic with predictable speed.
 We have that important one.
 It’s going to need computing closer to edge.
-We can provide that as well with our VAYU cloud platform.
+We can provide that as well with our Vayu Cloud platform.
 And it is going to need stable branch connectivity, which we can do that as well.

 Vibhoor Singhal

-I think both the space is evolving really, really fast.
-We have invested recently into the Commotion platform and in my 1520 conversations with the NBFC, with an insurance agent, there’s a lot of demand for this voice AI platform.
-What it points to me though is while it’s a unique, you know, unique use case to come up with collection agents who are AI agents, relationship manager who are UI agents, it points to a unified infrared demand.
-It’s just not about the AI agent alone.
+I think, Vibhor, the space is evolving really, really fast.
+We have invested recently into the Commotion platform.
+And in my 15, 20 conversations with the NBFC, with an insurance agent, there’s a lot of demand for this voice AI platform.
+What it points to me though is, while it’s a unique use case to come up with collection agents who are AI agents, relationship manager who are AI agents, it points to a unified infra demand.
+It’s not about the AI agent alone.
 The AI agent is going to need security.

-The AI agents need to connect to an enterprise data.
-The AI agents will be able to connect to a voice infrastructure.
-I think those are all our strengths, which is our motive, I say so.
-The Commotion investment gives us a great opportunity to participate in this exciting journey where a real AI agent who works on enterprise data, solving enterprise use cases, which delivers real roi.
-We have the building blocks to participate in this.
+AI agents need to connect to an enterprise data.
+AI agents will be able to connect to a voice infrastructure.
+I think those are all our strengths, which is our moat, you might say.

+So the Commotion investment gives us a great opportunity to participate in this exciting journey where a real AI agent who works on enterprise data solving enterprise use cases, which delivers real ROI, we have the building blocks to participate in this.
 But as I said, it’s also a very fast evolving.
 We will not only work with Commotion, we’ll also look to partner with other AI companies on this side.
+But with the global GTM we have, with the high NPS we have and the trust we have built, I’m expecting that we should be able to capitalize on the enterprise AI as well.

 Vibhoor Singhal

-Siddharth Mundra
+Siddhartha Mundra

 Vibhoor Singhal

 Got it.
-And would we be able to give a similar number for the digital growth, the digital business which grew by 19%.
-What would that be in a flat currency environment
+And would we be able to give a similar number for the digital growth, the digital business which grew by 19%?
+What would that be in a flat currency environment?

-Siddharth Mundra
+Siddhartha Mundra

 Vibhoor Singhal